vncntprvst/whisker_pipeline/readme.md

 sudo apt-get autoremove
 sudo apt-get autoclean
 ```
-A alternative solution is to use the provided container (`wanglabneuro/whisk-ww`).
+An alternative solution is to use the provided container (`wanglabneuro/whisk-ww`).
+Pull the image with `docker pull wanglabneuro/whisk-ww:latest`.
 See the Scripts directory.

 * If using **Matlab**: